Fine Arts Museum in Ho Chi Minh City. All photos by Christian Berg.

 5 p.m.: Round out your Ho Chi Minh City weekend with a taste of modern Ho Chi Minh City.
 Deep inside a wet market in District 1, the rooftop bar at Anan Saigon serves delicious cocktails from entirely original recipes.
 If you feel like celebrating, the stunning views, cool DJs and smiling bartenders at Glow Sky Bar create the perfect atmosphere to do just that.
 Cheers!

-7 p.m.: For your last dinner in Ho Chi Minh City, treat yourself to authentic Vietamese food at Mountain Retreat, on the 6th floor of 36 Lê Lợi, or Cuc Gach Quan -- a family-style restaurant tucked away in a beautiful old house.
-Both restaurants are popular, so book ahead, and prepare for a delicious feast.
+7 p.m.: For your last dinner in Ho Chi Minh City, treat yourself to authentic Vietamese food at Mountain Retreat, or Cuc Gach Quan -- a family-style restaurant tucked away in a beautiful old house.
+Both restaurants are popular, so book ahead.
+Or, if you’re ready to go out with a party, book a table on the legendary Bonsai Cruise.